CallumRG/lessoncraft.ai/Daily Scrum/Mar 20.md

 ## Mar 20, 2024
 Callum:
-- What did I do yesterday:
+- What did I do yesterday: Research course components and potential backend changes needed to be made
-- What was in my way:
+- What was in my way: course_admin table may be redundant or could be added into the course_users
-- What will I do today:
+- What will I do today: started writing sql queries for creating tables, and fetch requests

 Kaitlyn:
 - What did I do yesterday: